galaxyproject/training-material/topics/imaging/tutorials/detection-of-mitoflashes/tutorial.md

 >    - **Penalty**: Choose *Least absolute deviations (LAD)* for robust fitting to intensity fluctuations.
 >    - **Alpha**: Set a significance level, such as `0.01`, to generate assistive curves if needed.
 >
->    This step applies polynomial curve fitting to model intensity fluctuations over time.
-The chosen **Penalty** used for curve fitting ensures that the curve is not affected by strong but short intensity deviations (e.g., mitoflashes or image noise) but rather represents the basic underlying intensity patterns.
-Mitoflash events can then be found by looking for intensity values which exceed the fitted curve by the given significance level.
-To facilitate this by thresholding, an assistive curve is generated that corresponds to the significance level.
-Intensity values above the thresholds given by the assistive curve exceed the given significance level and correspond to mitoflash events.
+>    This step uses polynomial curve fitting to model the basic underlying intensity patterns over time.
+The chosen **Penalty** ensures that the curve remains robust against brief, high-intensity deviations (e.g., mitoflashes or image noise), preserving the basic intensity trends.
+Mitoflash events are then identified as intensity values that significantly exceed the fitted curve by a specified threshold.
+To aid in this identification, an assistive curve is generated to represent the significance threshold, allowing mitoflash events to be easily recognized as those values exceeding the assistive curve.
 >
 {: .hands_on}